A generalized Multiple-try Metropolis version of the Reversible Jump algorithm: Discussion

-The second example was about the estimation of the number of latent classes in a latent class model.
-This is an example in which the computation of the quadratic approximation of the target distribution is not easy to derive.
-We therefore proposed to use the incomplete likelihood as weighting function; this choice allows us to save much computing time without loss of efficiency.
-The resulting version of the GMTRJ algorithm was named GMTRJ-man.
-The results obtained from applying the proposed approach to the latent class example confirm that, with the generalized MTM version of the RJ algorithm, is possible to increase the number of trials without increasing the computational effort, so as to better explore the state space.

-Future research will be devoted to explore different types of the weighting function and to better evaluate how this choice affects the efficiency of the resulting algorithm.
-The aim is to automatize as much as possible the construction of the transdimensional moves.
+Further research is necessary to explore different types of weighting function and to better evaluate how this choice affects the efficiency of the resulting algorithm.
+Moreover, it may be of interest to consider how different extensions of the MTM approach for fixed models proposed in the literature can be applied in the GMTRJ setting.
+In particular, interesting extensions of the MTM approach are related to different proposal trials \citep{casarin:et:al:13} or correlated candidates \citep{qin:lui:01,craiu:lem:07,mart:et:al:12}, which can be selected on the basis of a generic weighting function.